ISLA-Grenoble/2024-main/README.md

 ### Schedule
 We will meet on Mondays from 15h30 to 18h30.
 Each time we will have a 1h30 CM and a 1h30 TD or TP session.

+We will be doing a total of 11 CM, 5 TP, and 3 TD.

 The (initial) plan for the topics of each of our classes is the following:

 - **Week 1 (29-January 2024)**
   - CM1: Introduction, simple linear regression, multivariate statistics